 If I remember correctly, John worked in a different fishery before going into lobster.
 In what ways do those fisheries affect you personally?
 Are the worries or expectations the same or different?

 John’s original fishery is sea urchin, which is WAY different than lobster.
 So it’s diving vs. trapping, which is not similar in any way, really.
 When he is diving, I worry about him so much.
-Actually, when we first started dating, I had to talk to my therapist about his line of work because it really scared me that he is underwater all day, every day out at the islands where there are tons of sharks and weather and current.
+Actually, when we first started dating, I had to talk to my therapist about his line of work because it really scared me that he was underwater all day, every day, out at the islands where there are tons of sharks and weather and current.
 On the other hand, he has been diving for 30 years, and it is second nature for him.
-He literally has lived on the bottom of the ocean floor is whole life.
-So, I had to really work hard on not fearing that each day he went out that he may not come home.
+He literally has lived on the bottom of the ocean floor his whole life.
+So, I had to really work hard on not fearing that each day he went out, he may not come home.
 These days, I am ok with it, but I still worry, of course.
 When he is trapping, I actually do not worry about him at all.
 Maybe it’s the difference between being in the water and being on the boat.
-He tries to make me feel better by saying it’s more dangerous to drive on the freeway than to dive at the channel islands : )
+He tries to make me feel better by saying it’s more dangerous to drive on the freeway than to dive at the Channel Islands.: )